Multi-wavelength scaling relations in galaxy groups: a detailed comparison of GAMA and KiDS observations to BAHAMAS simulations: The stacked properties of the galaxy groups

 We fit this halo model to both the BAHAMAS and the real data and show the best-fit model and the 68 percent confidence intervals in Figure~\ref{fig:ESDcomparison} in orange.
 The top panels show the results when the model is fit to the GAMA measurements, whereas the fits to BAHAMAS are shown in the bottom panels.
 Given the small error bars on the BAHAMAS signal, it is apparent that the model is a poor description of the signal.
 In particular, the model fails to describe the signal in the first stellar mass bin where the effect of the fragmentation/aggregation of true halos caused by the FoF algorithm (see appendix \ref{FoFvsTrue}) is worst.
 Moreover, we retrieve halo masses that are biased high by 0.1-0.3 dex depending on the stellar mass bin.

 We therefore also explore a an adapted version of the halo model in which each stellar mass bins is fitted independently and a larger prior for the amount of mis-centring is employed.
 This version of the halo model has eight more parameters than the standard one and hence it has significantly more freedom in fitting the signal.
 We fit this model to both the BAHAMAS and the real measurements and we show the best-fit models and the 68 percent confidence intervals in green in Fig.~\ref{fig:ESDcomparison}.
 As before, the top panel shows the results of the fit to the signal around GAMA groups and the bottom panels show the fits to the simulated data.
 Nevertheless, in this case we find that halo masses are nearly unbiased in the three stellar mass bins, although this result comes at the expense of precision (errors on the masses are larger by a factor of two).
 It is important to keep in mind that this extended model is designed to provide a good fit to the data and self-consistent masses despite the fragmentation problem (see appendix \ref{FoFvsTrue}).
 Consequently, its parameters do not provide physical insight in to the mass structure of the groups.
+In the rest of the paper we use the adapted halo model unless otherwise specified.
+In section 6, where we investigate the effects of fragmentation/aggregation on the scaling relations, we compare the performance of both halo models against the true simulation data.

-Finally we list the halo masses obtained from both HOD models in tables \ref{table:results_GAMA} and \ref{table:results_BAHAMAS} for GAMA and BAHAMAS respectively.
+Finally we list the halo masses obtained from both HOD models in tables \ref{table:results_GAMA} and \ref{table:results_BAHAMAS} for GAMA and BAHAMAS respectively, and appendix \ref{HaloModelFits} lists all fitted parameters to the simple and adapted halo models).